stanfill/rotationsC/README.md

 ```

 ### Change log:
-The differences between the CRAN and GitHub versions of the *rotations* package are as follows:
+The differences between the CRAN (0.2) and GitHub (0.2.1) versions of the *rotations* package are as follows:

-* None: `rotations` version 0.2 has been submitted to CRAN.
-See `NEWS` for updates.
+* Fixes in documentation for Bayes point estimate

 *intervals*